ArthurDanjou/artsite/content/projects/artlab.md

 slug: artlab
 title: ArtLab - Personal HomeLab
 type: Personal Project
-description: A private R&D sandbox and high-availability infrastructure for deploying MLOps pipelines, managing large-scale data, and experimenting with cloud-native automation.
+description: A multi-host homelab orchestrated by Dockhand and GitOps-deployed, running everything from media servers to a self-hosted S3 backend behind a single SSO.
 shortDescription: A professional-grade homelab for self-hosting, MLOps, and network security.
 publishedAt: 2025-09-04
-readingTime: 2
+readingTime: 3
 favorite: true
 status: Active
 tags: